Least Like the Other: 2019 production

 In a five-star review, The Irish Times called the opera "deeply disturbing art", but also said that the production was evidence that opera in Ireland can be for everyone.

 2023 production

 The Financial Times, in a review of the 2023 production, stated that the "actors struggled to get the text across", noting that "The surtitles are not a luxury.
 Without them, the opera would be sunk".
 However the same review called the Irish National Opera's production "first-class", and said that "Musical standards under conductor Fergus Sheil are high".

 The Guardian praised singer Amy Ní Fhearraigh, saying that her voice "gleamed" in her performance as Rosemary.

+Least Like The Other received an Ivor Novello Award nomination for Best Stage Work at The Ivors Classical Awards 2023.